gitmatheus/sf-metadata-opener/README.md

 <img width="754" height="177" alt="Screenshot 2025-07-18 at 6 55 32 PM" src="https://github.com/user-attachments/assets/73f0d216-3fb3-458c-8391-ca2f992e9e98" />

 ℹ The commands to open the flow in Run Moe will only support certain Flow types, like Screen Flows.

+---

+### 🧩 Under the Hood

-All entry points share robust logic:
+All commands share robust common logic:

-- Validates file extension
+- ✅ Validates `.flow-meta.xml` extension
-- Reads the flow type from XML (`<processType>`)
+- 🔍 Parses XML for `<processType>` to verify flow type
-- Deploys your flow to Salesforce
+- 🚀 Deploys your local file using `sf project deploy start`
-- Opens the Flow using `sf org open --path ...`
+- 🌐 Opens the flow using `sf org open --path ...`

 ---